GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 }
 ```

-3. Add new `CustomMessageViewHolderFactory` class to codebase
+3. Add a new `CustomMessageViewHolderFactory` class that checks each message, and uses the custom ViewHolder when necessary:

 ```kotlin
 class CustomMessageViewHolderFactory : MessageListItemViewHolderFactory() {
     override fun getItemViewType(item: MessageListItem): Int {